Marble Hornets: Season 1 (2009–10)

 The Marble Hornets series is the uploaded logs of Jay Merrick, a film student who attempts to find out what happened during the filming of "Marble Hornets", an unfinished student film directed by his friend, Alex Kralie.
 Three years before, Alex abruptly ended the project after two months of production.
 Before cutting contact with Jay, Alex gave him the tapes containing raw footage from the film and told Jay to burn them, and never talk about it with him again.

 Choosing to watch the tapes, Jay discovers that the filming was haunted by an entity known as "the Operator".
 The Operator soon begins stalking Jay, driving him to set up cameras in his apartment for security.
 Even his YouTube uploads are stalked, as user "totheark" begins posting cryptic and threatening videos.
-Jay's investigation leads him to meet with one of the film's cast members, Tim Wright (Tim Sutton), who sends him to the abandoned house of another cast member, Brian Thomas (Brian Haight), where Jay encounters an unknown masked figure.
+Jay's investigation leads him to meet with one of the film's cast members, Tim Wright (Sutton), who sends him to the abandoned house of another cast member, Brian Thomas (Brian Haight), where Jay encounters an unknown masked figure.

 Jay visits a red tower from the movie's production, discovering a hidden tape.
 In the tape, Alex abandons his cameraman Seth Wilson (Seth McCay) in a derelict building to the Operator, deeming all of the cast and crew of Marble Hornets as "gone".
 In the present, threats of stalking from totheark causes Jay to flee his apartment, which is subsequently burned down.
 Jay is mailed a video showing Alex and his girlfriend, Amy Walters (Bethann Williams and Mai Yamane), being attacked by the Operator.
 Searching for answers, Jay sets out to find Alex.